US surveillance powers set to temporarily expire

 WASHINGTON (AP) — Three surveillance powers available to the U.S. government are set to temporarily expire Sunday after a trio of senators opposed a bipartisan House bill that would renew the authorities and impose new restrictions.

-The Senate will consider the House bill next week but it is unclear if President Donald Trump, a skeptic of the nation’s intelligence community, would sign it.
-Senate Majority Leader Mitch McConnell had hoped to pass the legislation Thursday, but he was forced to delay consideration past the expiration date after Sens.
-Rand Paul, R-Ky., Mike Lee, R-Utah and Ron Wyden, D-Oregon, said they would object.
+The Senate will consider the House bill next week, after a delay, but it is unclear if President Donald Trump, a skeptic of the nation’s intelligence community, would sign it.
+Trump told Republican Sen. Mike Lee, who opposes the House measure, on Thursday that he doesn’t support it, according to a spokesman for the senator.

+Senate Majority Leader Mitch McConnell supports the legislation and had hoped to pass it Thursday, but he was forced to delay consideration past the expiration date after Lee and two other senators — Republican Sen. Rand Paul of Kentucky and Democratic Sen. Ron Wyden of Oregon — said they would object.

 The three senators, longtime critics of government surveillance, said the House bill would still give the government too much power to surveil Americans.
 The House legislation, negotiated by House Speaker Nancy Pelosi and Republican leader Kevin McCarthy, would renew several provisions the FBI sees as vital to fighting terrorism but also aim to ensure stricter oversight of how the bureau conducts surveillance.